AUDITION GUIDE

 1. Agree to the terms of and sign the Dancer’s Agreement.

-2. Attend the Company Meeting prior to the start of rehearsals.
+2. Attend the Company Meeting.

 5. Attend all costume fittings.